How to Apply

 There is a $75 non-refundable required application fee that is used to process your application.
 You have the option to pay this online before submitting the application form.
 If you choose to wait to pay the fee, you will have the option to pay the fee through the Portal.
 Alternatively you may send a $75 non-refundable check or money order, made payable to Trustees of Boston College to the processing center or directly to the Admissions office.

 University/college transcripts are required from all previous post-secondary education institutions attended.
-Unofficial transcripts may be submitted through the online application form for review purposes during the application process, but official transcripts must be submitted upon acceptance/matriculation.
+Unofficial transcripts may be submitted through the online application form for review purposes during the application process, however, official copies of all transcripts reviewed for admission must be submitted upon acceptance/matriculation no later than June 15.
 Transcripts are required to complete your application, whether submitted electronically or sent in hard copy.
-Official transcripts post-acceptance/matriculation must be submitted in hard copy or received from official academic sources (i.e. school registrars).
+Hard copy official transcripts must be submitted to the office address noted at the top of this page or received from official academic sources (i.e. school registrars) in signed/sealed envelopes from each institution.
 Certified copies are acceptable, plain photocopies are not.
 One copy of each transcript is sufficient.
-Official transcripts submitted via document management services such as Scrip-Safe may be sent to email@example.com.
+Official transcripts submitted via document management services such as Scrip-Safe may be sent to firstname.lastname@example.org.
 If you have previously attended BC you must request complete transcripts of your work from the Office of Student Services.
-All documents, in languages other than English, should include a certified English translation, in addition to the original language document.
+All documents in languages other than English, should include a certified English translation in addition to the original language document.

 Students who file applications prior to the completion of their undergraduate work are expected to file a final transcript showing all coursework, degree granted, and the date the degree will be awarded.
 The same procedure is required of applicants currently engaged in graduate study at other institutions.
 This is necessary for final confirmation of the Graduate School's offer of admission.
 Your final transcript should be sent to us as soon as you have completed your present course of study.